dangdennis/finny/finny-app/README.md

 ## First-Time Setup

 1. Get instated as team member on Apple App Store Connect (get dev certificates).
-2. `flutter pub get` to install dependencies.
-3. `dart run build_runner build` to generate database.g.dart.
-4. `flutter run` to run the app.
+2. `flutter run` to run the app.
 This should also install any ios/android dependencies.

 ## Development
 - `flutter run` to run the app.